Deadline for Submission of Research Proposal Applications – August 1

 Below are the research proposal forms and timeline for submitting projects to the Endowment.
 The Endowment’s fiscal year begins on July 1 and runs through June 30, therefore funding for projects begins in July of next fiscal year.

-The call for proposals is announced in February and all applications are due no later than June 1.
+All applications are due no later than August 1.
 Applications must strictly follow the guidelines or they will be returned.
 The first review and notification process will be completed by October 1st.

 Special Note: AFE requires that all funds for research and educational grants be used for the funded project.
 No funds may be used to cover indirect or overhead costs.

 (Note: It is possible to type most of your answers directly into this form, with the exception of the supplemental information required, which can be submitted as a separate PDF file.
 If you are unable to type out your answers directly into the form, download the file and save it before completing it [see image below]).